New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Once you enter the Time Machine feature, the existing subscriptions and customer details will be erased, leaving you with an empty site.
 If you wish to take a backup of the data, we recommend you to export the data.

-To test your usage based billing workflow using Time machine, follow these steps:
+To test your advanced usage based billing workflow using Time machine, follow these steps:

 1. Navigate to Settings > Configure Chargebee > Time Machine and enable Time Machine.